Soldier (1998 American film)

 Soldier is a 1998 science fiction action film directed by Paul Anderson, written by David Webb Peoples, and starring Kurt Russell, Jason Scott Lee, Jason Isaacs, Connie Nielsen, Sean Pertwee and Gary Busey.

-The film tells the story of a highly skilled and emotionally distant soldier who is left for dead, befriends a group of refugees, then faces his former superiors who are determined to eliminate them.
+The film tells the story of an unemotional rigidly disciplined laconic soldier of the future who is left for dead, befriends a group of refugees, then faces his former superiors and soldiers who are determined to achieve their goal by eliminating the refugees.

-The film was released worldwide on October 23, 1998.
-Upon its release, Soldier received generally negative reviews, although many praised the action sequences and Russell's performance.
-The film was a box-office failure, grossing $14 million worldwide against a production budget of $60 million.
+The film was released worldwide by Warner Bros. on October 23, 1998.
+Upon release, Soldier received generally negative reviews, although many praised the action sequences and Russell's performance.
+The film was also a box-office failure, grossing $14.6 million worldwide against a production budget of $60 million.
 Despite the financial failure, the film has now become a cult film.

 Plot

-In 1996, as part of a new military training program, a group of orphaned infants are selected shortly after birth and raised as highly disciplined soldiers trained to be ruthless professionals, and anyone considered physically or mentally unworthy is executed.
-The survivors are turned into ultimate fighting machines, but have no understanding of the outside world.
+In 1996, an experimental military program selects and raises a group of orphaned infants to be trained as highly disciplined, ruthless, professional soldiers.
+Recruits considered physically or mentally underperforming are culled and the survivors are turned into ultimate fighting “machines” with no understanding of the civilian world.

 In 2036, Sgt.
-Todd 3465 is a hardened veteran and one of the original 1996 infants, but his unit is about to be replaced by genetically engineered soldiers, designed with superior physical attributes and a complete lack of emotion, except complete aggression.
-Colonel Mekum, leader of the project, introduces a new group to Captain Church, the commander of Todd's unit, who insists on testing the new soldiers' abilities against his own.
-One new soldier, Caine 607, easily defeats three of the original soldiers, but Todd gouges out Caine's eye before falling from a great height; the body of a dead soldier cushions his fall, and he is knocked unconscious.
+Todd 3465 is a hardened veteran and one of the original 1996 infants, but his unit is about to be replaced by genetically engineered super soldiers, designed with superior physical attributes and a lack of emotion, except complete aggression.
+Colonel Mekum, leader of the project, introduces his newest group to Captain Church, the commander of Todd's unit, who insists on testing the new soldiers' abilities against his battle proven soldiers.
+Mekum suggests pitting three original soldiers against one new soldier, Caine 607, who easily defeats the three.
+Cain bites down on Todd’s arm so Todd gouges out Caine's eye to break free before falling from a great height.
+The body of a dead soldier cushions his fall, and he appears to be dead.
 Mekum orders their bodies disposed, declaring them obsolete, while the remaining older soldiers are demoted to menial support roles.
+For carelessly losing his eye, Cain is demoted to take point.

-Todd becomes stranded on Arcadia 234, a waste disposal planet, Todd limps toward a colony whose residents crash-landed there years earlier; as they were believed dead, no rescue missions have been attempted.
+Todd is discarded on Arcadia 234, a waste disposal planet.
+He limps toward a colony whose residents crash-landed there years earlier; as they were believed dead, no rescue missions have been attempted.
 Todd is sheltered by Mace and his wife Sandra.
-Though they try to make him welcome, Todd has difficulty adapting to the community due to his extreme conditioning and their conflict-free lives.
+Though they try to make him welcome, Todd has difficulty adapting to the conflict-free civilian community due to his hyper-vigilant military conditioning.
 While Todd develops a silent rapport with their mute son, Nathan, who had been traumatized by a snakebite as an infant, he soon begins to experience flashbacks from his time as a soldier and mistakes one of the colonists for an enemy, nearly killing him.
-To make matters worse, in a later conflict with a coiled snake, Todd forces Nathan to face it down and strike back to protect himself.
+To make matters worse, in a later conflict with a snake, Todd forces Nathan to face it down and strike back to protect himself.
 His parents disapprove of the lesson, unsure of how to deal with Todd.